Pan Am Flight 845: Damage

 Diagram showing penetration of the Boeing 747's fuselage and tail by Approach Lighting System structures (from NTSB final report).

 Unable to attain sufficient altitude to clear obstructions at the end of the runway, the aircraft had its aft fuselage, landing gear, and other structures damaged as it struck components of the approach lighting system (ALS) at over 160 kn.
 Three lengths of angle iron up to 17 ft penetrated the cabin, injuring two passengers.
 The right main under-body landing gear was forced up and into the fuselage, and the left under-body landing gear was ripped loose and remained dangling beneath the aircraft.
 Other systems damaged in the impact included No. 1, 3, and 4 hydraulic systems, several wing and empennage control surfaces and their mechanisms, electrical systems including the antiskid control, and three of the evacuation slides.

 The flight proceeded out over the Pacific Ocean for 1 hour and 42 minutes to dump fuel to reduce weight for an emergency landing.
 During that time, damage to the aircraft was assessed, and the injured were treated by doctors on the passenger list.
 After dumping fuel, the aircraft returned to the airport.
 Emergency services were deployed, and the plane landed on runway 28L.
 During landing, six tires on the under-wing landing gear failed.
 Reverse thrust functioned only on engine 4 and so the aircraft slowly veered to the right, off the runway, and came to a stop.
-The left under-wing landing gear caught fire, but the fire was extinguished by dirt once the plane veered off the runway.
-After stopping, the aircraft slowly tilted backwards because the body gear had been ripped off or disabled on takeoff.
+The left under-wing landing gear caught fire, but the fire was extinguished by soil once the plane veered off the runway.
+After stopping, the aircraft slowly tilted backwards, because the body gear had been ripped off or disabled on takeoff.
 The aircraft came to rest on its tail with its nose elevated.
 Until the accident, it was not known that the 747 would tilt backwards without the support of the main body gear.